tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 The numbers do not need to be precise measurements, but they should be accurate to within an order of magnitude.

-Clients should not draw any conclusions from the absence of a value for `collection_size`, either in terms of the size of the collection or the languages available.
+Clients should not draw any conclusions from the absence of a value for `collection_size`, or from the use of a single number rather than a dictionary splitting out the collection by language.

 # Public key